-You can start your degree online, complete your classroom education remotely, then perform clinicals in an approved healthcare setting.
-You’ll have to collaborate with your school to be placed in a hospital near you.
+You can start your degree online, complete your classroom education remotely, and then perform clinicals in an approved healthcare setting.
+You'll have to collaborate with your school to be placed in a hospital near you.

 In June 2020, the U.S. Department of Education adopted new regulations for nursing programs.
 These affect nursing curriculums both online and in-person.
 You can read more about the changes on the NCSBN site.